Valiantic/Munting-Sisiw-Student-Daycare-Management-System/docs/Documentation.md

 NOTE: Make sure the variables are properly renamed!!! for it serves as redirect and updatation of the student-edit.php page
 32. modify the variable in student-edit.php and delete the div class for subjects
+33. create student-edit.php on admin/req folder
+34. modify the variable within student-edit.php on admin/req folder
+35. double check that should update the edit student info